Air emissions: SOx and NOx

 What we do

-We comply with regulatory demands and report on cases of non-compliance annually in the A.P.
-Moller-Maersk sustainability report.
+We comply with regulatory demands and report on cases of non-compliance annually in the sustainability report.

-- Investing in sufficient supply of compliant 2020 fuels
+- Secured sufficient supply of compliant 2020 low-sulphur fuels

 IMO legislation exists to achieve progressive reductions in NOx emissions from ships.
 It is being implemented through the establishment of NOx emission control areas (NECAs).
 A.P.
 Moller - Maersk is preparing for the 2021 enforcement of NECAs in the Baltic Sea and the North Sea.